MechanicalRock/mechanicalrock.github.io/_posts/2019-09-23-deep-racer.markdown

 author: Tim Myerscough
 image: img/deep-racer/terminator.jpg
 ---
 AWS Deep Racer was announced at [AWS Re:Invent 2018](https://www.youtube.com/watch?v=dwUJVYEhxGM).
 It provides a framework for getting started with AI, specifically reinforcement learning.
-I'm really excited that we shall be kicking of an AWS DeepRacer league in Perth at [Latency][latency-conf] 2019.
+I'm really excited that we shall be kicking off an AWS DeepRacer league in Perth at [Latency][latency-conf] 2019.

 In this post I'll give a brief introduction into what Deep Racer is, and some of the technology underpinning it.